mariusbalcytis/gentle-force-bundle/README.md

 - `recaptcha_template`.
 Returns HTML response with recaptcha widget.
 After successfully submitting recaptcha, current page is refreshed.

-You can configure and use you own strategy - just provide service ID instead of pre-configured key.
-Strategy must implement `StrategyInterface` and optionally `ResponseModifyingStrategyInterface` to modify requests.
+You can configure and use your own strategy - just provide service ID instead of pre-configured key.
+Strategy must implement `StrategyInterface` and optionally `ResponseModifyingStrategyInterface` to modify successful responses.

 #### Headers